CalabreseLab/Pipelines/README.md

 # STAR-and-Kallisto-pipelines

-# Open the Kallisto_Auto file and change the variables as indicated
+## 1. Automated alignments
-#
+Open the Kallisto_Auto file and change the variables as indicated